DavePearce/Homepage/content/blog/2023/hash_evm.md

      exactly which instructions were executed.
 Presumably, given an input hash, we need then to be able to compute the output hash to verify it?
+   * There are _public inputs_ and _private inputs_.
+Its fine to have
+     the public inputs.
+For example, we know the EVM starts computation with an empty stack and memory.
+However, we need presumably to verify that a particular _individual_ sent the transaction.
+Otherwise, anyone could make up a transaction and send it!
+The private key (which must remain hidden) is the key piece of information we are missing.

  (which correspond to the intermediate variables a zkEVM generates as the "witness")